ravens/awesome-telco/README.md

 ### VoWiFi/VoLTE

 - [SWu-IKEv2](https://github.com/sysmocom/SWu-IKEv2) - This is a SWu client emulator done in python3 that establishes an IKEv2/IPSec tunnel with an ePDG.
 This application implements not only the control plane of SWu (IKEv2) but also the user plane (IPSec).
+- [osmo-epdg](https://gitea.osmocom.org/erlang/osmo-epdg) - Implement an ePDG with an embedded AAA server. osmo-ePDG also requires a modify strongswan.

 ### Diameter